Methodism: Hungary

-The first Methodist mission in Hungary was established in 1898 in Bácska, in a then mostly German-speaking town of Verbász (since 1918 part of the Serbian province of Vojvodina).
+The first Methodist mission in Hungary was established in November 1898 in Bácska by Robert Möller, a Methodist pastor from Vienna.
 In 1905 a Methodist mission was established also in Budapest.
 In 1974, a group later known as the Hungarian Evangelical Fellowship seceded from the Hungarian Methodist Church over the question of interference by the communist state.

 As of 2017, the United Methodist Church in Hungary, known locally as the Hungarian Methodist Church (Magyarországi Metodista Egyház), had 453 professing members in 30 congregations.
 It runs two student homes, two homes for the elderly, the Forray Methodist High School, the Wesley Scouts and the Methodist Library and Archives.
 The church has a special ministry among the Roma.

 The seceding Hungarian Evangelical Fellowship (Magyarországi Evangéliumi Testvérközösség) also remains Methodist in its organisation and theology.
 It has eight full congregations and several mission groups, and runs a range of charitable organisations: hostels and soup kitchens for the homeless, a non-denominational theological college, a dozen schools of various kinds, and four old people's homes.

 Today there are a dozen Methodist/Wesleyan churches and mission organisations in Hungary, but all Methodist churches lost official church status under new legislation passed in 2011, when the number of officially recognized churches in the country fell to 14.
 However, the list of recognized churches was lengthened to 32 at the end of February 2012.
 This gave recognition to the Hungarian Methodist Church and the Salvation Army, which was banned in Hungary in 1949 but had returned in 1990, but not to the Hungarian Evangelical Fellowship.
 The legislation has been strongly criticised by the Venice Commission of the Council of Europe as discriminatory.

 The Hungarian Methodist Church, the Salvation Army and the Church of the Nazarene and other Wesleyan groups formed the Wesley Theological Alliance for theological and publishing purposes in 1998.
 Today the Alliance has 10 Wesleyan member churches and organisations.
 The Hungarian Evangelical Fellowship does not belong to it and has its own publishing arm.